openlanguagedata/flores/README.md

 Fixes and new language contributions are most welcome.
 Please see the [Contribution guidelines](https://oldi.org/guidelines) for further information.

+Additionally, please note that as this dataset is used to help evaluate machine translation engines, data contributed to it must not have been machine translated.
+It is similarly crucial that translators do not reference any machine translation output, to avoid being biased by it.

 ## Language coverage

 | Language                           | Code       | Open issues |